AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 AviatrixBGPRouteLimitThreshold
 --------------------------------

-Log message with this prefix comes from the Controller whenever it detects total BGP routes exceed the 80 routes.
+Log messages with this prefix come from the Controller whenever it detects that total BGP routes exceed the 80 routes.
 (AWS VGW has a total 100 route limit.)

 Example log: